 Macbeth.
 The thane of Cawdor lives.

-Why do you dress me in borrowed robes?
+Why do you dress me In borrowed robes?

 Angus.
 Who was the thane lives yet,

 But under heavy judgment bears that life

 Which he deserves to lose.

-Whether he was combined with those of Norway,
+Whether he was combined

-Or did line the rebel with hidden help
+With those of Norway, or did line the rebel

-And vantage, or that with both he laboured
+With hidden help and vantage, or that with both

-In his country's wreck, I know not --
+He laboured in his country's wreck, I know not --

 But treasons capital, confessed and proved,

 Have overthrown him.

 Macbeth.
-Glamis and thane of Cawdor --

-The greatest is behind. -- Thanks for your pains. --
+Glamis and thane of Cawdor -- The greatest is behind. -- Thanks for your pains. --

 Do you not hope your children shall be kings

 When those that gave the thane of Cawdor to me

 Promised no less to them?

 Banquo.
 That, trusted home,

 Might yet enkindle you unto the crown,

 Besides the thane of Cawdor.
 But 'tis strange --

 And oftentimes, to win us to our harm,

 The instruments of darkness tell us truths,

 Win us with honest trifles, to betray us

-In deepest consequence. --

-Cousins, a word, I pray.
+In deepest consequence. -- Cousins, a word, I pray you.

 Macbeth.
 Two truths are told,

 As happy prologues to the swelling act

-Of the imperial theme. --
+Of the imperial theme. -- I thank you, gentlemen. --

 This supernatural soliciting

 Cannot be ill, cannot be good.
+If ill,

-If ill, why hath it given me earnest of success,
+Why hath it given me earnest of success,

 Commencing in a truth?
-I am thane of Cawdor.
+I'm thane of Cawdor.

 If good, why do I yield to that suggestion

 Whose horrid image doth unfix my hair

 And make my seated heart knock at my ribs

 Against the use of nature?
 Present fears

 Are less than horrible imaginings.
+My thought,

-My thought, whose murder yet is but fantastical,
+Whose murder yet is but fantastical,

-Shakes so my single state of man
+Shakes so my single state of man that function

-That function is smothered in surmise,
+Is smothered in surmise, and nothing is

-And nothing is but what is not.
+But what is not.

 Banquo.
 Look how our partner's rapt.

 Macbeth.
-If chance will have me king, why, chance may crown
+If chance will have me king, why, chance may

-me,
+crown me,

 Without my stir.

 Banquo.
 New honours come upon him,

 Like our strange garments, cleave not to their mould

 But with the aid of use.

 Macbeth.
-Come what come may,

-Time and the hour runs through the roughest day.
+Come what come may, Time and the hour runs through the roughest day.

 Banquo.
 Worthy Macbeth, we stay upon your leisure.

 Macbeth.
 Give me your favour.

-My dull brain was wrought with things forgotten. --
+My dull brain was wrought

+With things forgotten. --
-Kind gentlemen, your pains are registered

-Where every day I turn the leaf to read them.
+Kind gentlemen, your pains are registered Where every day I turn the leaf to read them.

 Let us toward the king. --

 Think upon what hath chanced, and at more time,

 The interim having weighed it, let us speak

 Our free hearts each to other.

 Banquo.
 Very gladly.

 Macbeth.
-Till then, enough. --
+Till then, enough. -- Come, friends.
+[Exeunt.

-Come, friends.